meta-nitin/Design-Patterns/README.md

 ### Factory method
 Creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

+Usage -
+1. When you don’t know beforehand the exact types and dependencies of the objects your code should work with.
+2. When you want to save system resources by reusing existing objects instead of rebuilding them each time.

 ```java
 // Library classes
 abstract class Vehicle {